-$$\mathbf{A}^{-1} = \frac{\mathbf{I}}{L_r^2} + \frac{(\nabla f)^T (\nabla f)}{L_f^2},\tag{14}$$ c.
-Estimation of background error field for anisotropic analysis covariance according to Eq.
+The variable f in Eq.
+(7) represents the background error field.
+For simulated observations, we know the truth so the true background error is also known.
+We can use the true background error as f to obtain the aspect tensor A for flow-dependent background error covariance according to Eq.
 (14).
 Then valid filtering directions and associated weights can be determined by the aspect tensor at each grid point.
-This is what will be done in experiment ANISO to be described in section 5b.
+This is what will be done in the experiment ANISO, which will be described in section 5b.
 But for realistic applications, the true background error is not known beforehand.
 In such a case, an estimate of the error is needed before we can perform any anisotropic analysis.
-Following LX06, we perform, first, an analysis using isotropic background error (as in an experiment called ISO).
-The difference between this analysis from the background is then used as an estimate of the background error field, i.e., as f in Eq.
-(6).
-An anisotropic analysis is then performed and this experiment is referred to as UB, implying 'Updated background error covariance B'.
-Such a two-step iterative approach is feasible in practice, and is in a sense a double-loop strategy that is similar in procedure to the double-loop approach commonly employed by operational systems of variational analysis (e.g., Courtier et al. 1994)
+Following LX06, we first perform an analysis using isotropic background error (as in an experiment called ISO).
+The difference between this analysis from the background is then used as an estimate of the background error field, that is, as f in Eq.
+(7).
+An anisotropic analysis is then performed and this experiment is referred to as UB, implying "updated background error covariance B." Such a two-step iterative approach is feasible in practice and is in a sense a double-loop strategy that is similar in procedure to the double-loop approach commonly employed by operational systems of variational analysis (e.g., Courtier et al. 1994)